|Founded||Founded in 1974 by Donnie “Buffalo” Tennet in or near Archer Heights|

 By the late 1970s, Pope turf had grown to be from Archer Avenue to 47th Street and Cicero Avenue down to 55th Street.

 The Royal Insane Popes made the difficult decision to join the rival People Nation alliance in 1981 because their members needed protection behind bars and they refused to link up with Folks.
 The Royal Insane Popes then became known as “Almighty Insane Popes” and dropped the “Royal” from their name especially since they were joining People and were to have nothing to do with the Folk affiliated Simon City Royals.
-The Popes were sponsored into the People nation by the Latin Counts.
+The Popes were sponsored into the People nation by the Latin Counts as they were taken to meet the Unknown Vice Lords for the connection.
 This new allegiance into People ended their wars with Latin Kings and Vice Lords, in fact, Popes and Latin Kings became very good allies.

 As the 1980s would progress, the Popes were growing at an incredible rate.
 They opened more sets in Archer Heights and Garfield Ridge.
 Garfield Ridge new sets included turf around Vittum Park at 50th and Leclaire to Lavergne.